Sam-Oliveira/diffuser_irl/README.md

 # Inverse Reinforcement Learning using Diffusion models in Trajectory Space

 This reposity contains the code for the MSc Thesis on using the [Diffuser](https://arxiv.org/abs/2205.09991) for Inverse Reinforcement Learning.
-The Thesis can be accessed [here](https://drive.google.com/uc?export=view&id=1M3ydOSOkQenYHwZZajntXkzwea3SkFg4).
+The thesis can be accessed [here](https://drive.google.com/uc?export=view&id=1M3ydOSOkQenYHwZZajntXkzwea3SkFg4).

 This repo results from a fork from the original [Diffuser repository](https://github.com/jannerm/diffuser).
 Development of our method for all environments was done in the original maze2d branch, and merged into the main branch at the end of the project.